 Note: This standard applies to the health plan (standard 3.0.4); ranging and foraging area management plan (standard 7.0.8); emergency plan (standard 11.1.1) and transport plan (standard 13.0.1).

 For some egg laying operations handling of birds will be the exception.
 However handling of birds must always be carried out with care whether it is of individual birds for examination or groups of birds for flock disposal at end of lay.

 12.1.1 Abuse or maltreatment of birds is prohibited.

 12.1.2 Planned catching (for example to take birds to slaughter) must be carried out in dusk or darkness.

 Note: Individual birds may be caught in daylight for required treatments or inspections.

-Note: Please contact Animal Welfare Approved if further information on appropriate methods of catching and handling is required.
+Note: Please contact AGW if further information on appropriate methods of catching and handling is required.

 13.0 Transport – General Standards

 This section applies to all transport of birds including to slaughter, around the farm, between farms or delivery to farm.

 13.0.1 A plan must exist to ensure that welfare of the birds is maintained during transport.
 The plan must include: